Prefer to save or print this information and take it with you? Download the ebook version.

 Basic Campaign Structure: Mirrored Campaign

 A mirrored campaign structure can also be called a 2:1 structure.
-Two campaigns (one automatic and one manual) running simultaneously for every one category/objective or parent ASIN that you’re advertising.
+Two campaigns (one automatic and one manual) running simultaneously for every one category/objective or parent ASIN that you’re advertising on.

-Remember, for the corresponding manual and automatic campaigns, you’ll want to use the same naming convention, same ad groups, and same SKUs within each ad group.
+Remember, for the corresponding manual and automatic campaigns, you’ll want to use the same naming convention, same ad groups, and same SKUs within each ad group to help streamline organization and goals.

 Utilizing a mirrored structure, you can execute against an explore and exploit strategy: